HONYVALL/simplesite/README.md

 # simplesite
-That`s going to be the project contain a simple website work on together with Omer Faruk Ilhan
+That`s going to be the project contain a simple website, in order to be able to work on together with Omer Faruk Ilhan